 Our performance depends on the talents and efforts of our employees.
 Our future success will depend on our ability to attract, retain and motivate highly skilled personnel in all areas of our organization and, in particular, in our engineering/technology, sales and marketing, media, finance and legal/regulatory teams.
 We have found it difficult from time to time to locate and hire and sometimes retain suitable personnel.
 If we experience similar difficulties in the future, our growth may be hindered.
 Qualified individuals are in high demand, particularly in the Internet marketing industry, and we may incur significant costs to attract and retain them.
-Many of our employees have also become, or will soon become, substantially vested in their stock option grants and may be more likely to leave us as a result.
+Many of our employees have also become, or will soon become, substantially vested in their equity grants or may have limited retention value in their existing stock option grants and may be more likely to leave us as a result.
 In addition, we have recently experienced declines in our business and a depressed stock price, making our equity and cash incentive compensation programs less attractive to current and potential employees.
-If we are unable to attract and retain the personnel we need to succeed, our business and growth could be harmed.
+If we are unable to attract and retain the personnel we need to succeed, our business and financial results could be harmed.